AdamJamesNaylor/jmc-warp/README.md

 If the destination Warpstone has been removed from the world (either by a player or due to an explosion) the Warpstone will not teleport the player but let them know that the destination is no longer valid.

+## Guide for administrators

+### Commands
+There are currently no commands

+### Persitence
+The Warpstone state is currently persisted in the file `todo.yml`.
+In future versions this may change to something more scalable.

 ## Guide for developers

 ### Events